nikitavoloboev/data/text-editors/vim/vim.md

 I use [neovim](https://github.com/neovim/neovim) instead of vim and my vimrc can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).
 And [here](vim-plugins.md) are all the plugins I use with it.

 I also use a little trick where I change the cursor from thin block in insert mode to underline when in normal mode.
-This lets me really quickly know which mode I am in.
+This lets me quickly know which mode I am in.

 ## Notes
 - I can profile vim startup time with [this](https://github.com/tweekmonster/startuptime.vim).
 - I can run `:CheckHealth` to see if there is anything wrong with my installation (only Neovim).
 - Get plugins that meet your needs.
-- You're more likely to find useful plugins if you approach it the other way around: I want to do X, vim can't really do it nicely by itself, which plugin can help me do it.
+- You're more likely to find useful plugins if you approach it the other way around: I want to do X, vim can't do it nicely by itself, which plugin can help me do it.
 - If something doesn't work in vimrc, put the binding in the bottom of vimrc (perhaps something overrides it).

 ## Links